Theraphy

 The Real Work Is Quieter Than the Internet Makes It

-There’s a lot of healing language in the world right now.
-A lot of therapy language too.
-People are diagnosing everyone, branding every discomfort as trauma, and turning self-awareness into performance.
+There’s a lot of therapy language in the world right now — and a lot of performance.

 But the real work is quieter.

-It’s about becoming more conscious, less reactive, more truthful, more stable, and less ruled by old pain.
+It’s about becoming more conscious, less reactive, more truthful, and less ruled by old pain.

 Sometimes that begins in a therapist’s office.